Responding to COVID-19: Resources for Our Community

 SUPPORT GROUPS & MENTAL HEALTH

-- Washington parents have created a Facebook groups you can join (SPS Covid 19 School Closure Parent Survival Page & Eastside & South King County COVID 19 School Closure Parent Survival Page) as a places to get information about child care, wrap-around services, and homework during the shutdown.
+- Washington parents have created a Facebook groups you can join (SPS Covid 19 School Closure Parent Survival Page & Eastside & South King County COVID 19 School Closure Parent Survival Page) to talk with other parents about the experiences with remote learning, balancing work and at-home school, communication with teachers and schools, reopening plans, and and much more.

 - The CDC has published guidance about coping, stress, and mental health during the coronavirus outbreak.